-Year Ended

-(\$ in millions, unless otherwise stated) December 31,
+(\$ in millions, unless otherwise stated) Year Ended Do ecember 31, 2020-2021

 2021 2020 % Change

 Sales and marketing expenses 241 151 59%

 Sales and marketing expenses increased by \$90 million, or 59%, to \$241 million in 2021 from \$151 million in 2020.
 The increase was due to the increase in media and direct marketing activities through various platforms such as Facebook and Google, which was mainly driven by demand recovery and initiative plans following easing of COVID-19 restrictions.
 Additionally, there was an increase in personnel-related compensation such as equity compensation and performance bonus.